Auditory brainstem response: Comparison

-Analysis, normative data, and general trends
+Analysis, normative data, and trends

-Analysis is mathematically based and dependent upon the fact that related bioelectric events coincide with the stimulus rep rate.
-The specific method of analysis is based on the manufacturer's statistical detection algorithm.
+Analysis is dependent upon the fact that related bioelectric events coincide with the stimulus repetition rate.
+The specific analysis method is based on the manufacturer's detection algorithm.
 It occurs in the spectral domain and is composed of specific frequency components that are harmonics of the stimulus repetition rate.
-Early ASSR systems considered the first harmonic only, but newer systems also incorporate higher harmonics in their detection algorithms.

-Most equipment provides correction tables for converting ASSR thresholds to estimated HL audiograms and are found to be within 10 dB to 15 dB of audiometric thresholds.
-Although there are variances across studies.
-Correction data depends on variables such as: equipment used, frequencies collected, collection time, age of subject, sleep state of subject, stimulus parameters.
+ASSR systems incorporate higher harmonics in their detection algorithms.
+Most equipment provides correction tables for converting ASSR thresholds to estimated HL audiograms and are found to be within 10 dB to 15 dB of audiometric thresholds, although studies vary.
+Correction data depends on variables such as equipment, frequencies, collection time, subject age, sleep state, and stimulus parameters.

 Hearing aid fittings

 In certain cases where behavioral thresholds cannot be attained, ABR thresholds can be used for hearing aid fittings.
-New fitting formulas such as DSL v5.0 allow the user to base the settings in the hearing aid on the ABR thresholds.
-Correction factors do exist for converting ABR thresholds to behavioral thresholds, but vary greatly.
-For example, one set of correction factors involves lowering ABR thresholds from 1000 to 4000 Hz by 10 dB and lowering the ABR threshold at 500 Hz by 15 to 20 dB.
-Previously, brainstem audiometry has been used for hearing aid selection by using normal and pathological intensity-amplitude functions to determine appropriate amplification.
-The principal idea of the selection and fitting of the hearing instrument was based on the assumption that amplitudes of the brainstem potentials were directly related to loudness perception.
+Fitting formulas such as DSL v5.0 allow the hearing aid settings to be based on the ABR thresholds.
+Correction factors exist for converting ABR thresholds to behavioral thresholds, but vary greatly.
+For example, one set involves lowering ABR thresholds from 1000 to 4000 Hz by 10 dB and lowering the ABR threshold at 500 Hz by 15 to 20 dB.
+Previously, brainstem audiometry was used for hearing aid selection by using normal and pathological intensity-amplitude functions to determine appropriate amplification.
+The principal idea was based on the assumption that amplitudes of the brainstem potentials were directly related to loudness perception.
 Under this assumption, the amplitudes of brainstem potentials stimulated by the hearing devices should exhibit close-to-normal values.
 ABR thresholds do not necessarily improve in the aided condition.
 ABR can be an inaccurate indicator of hearing aid benefit due to difficulty processing the appropriate amount of fidelity of the transient stimuli used to evoke a response.
 Bone conduction ABR thresholds can be used if other limitations are present, but thresholds are not as accurate as ABR thresholds recorded through air conduction.

-Advantages of hearing aid selection by brainstem audiometry include the following applications: